 - 7.1 The JAS recognises the importance of encouraging diversity and achieving equality among volunteers, as well as employees and users.
-Volunteers are actively encouraged from a wide cross-section of backgrounds and experiences to help ensure that volunteering projects are accessible to an increasingly diverse range of people. - 7.2 The JAS values and respects individuals by adapting projects and levels of support so as to provide equality of opportunity for active involvement within the scope of the organisation's needs and resources. - 7.3 All staff, volunteers, contractors and partner organisations are expected to actively support the JAS's commitment to diversity and equality. - 7.4 Acceptance of volunteer assistance for a particular role will be made on merit, the sole consideration being an individual's suitability to carry out the specified task(s) subject to the needs and restrictions of the location, along with their availability in line with the needs of the project.
-Adjustments will be considered for a volunteer with a disability or who faces additional challenges in contributing to our work. - 7.5 There is no minimum age requirement for volunteers, provided they are undertaking suitable tasks for which there is no legal minimum age, they are fully supervised and a parent, guardian or educational institution has given permission for those under 18. - 7.6 The JAS has no upper age limit for volunteers, recognising the contribution made by older volunteers in terms of valuable knowledge and experience. - 7.5 Volunteers cannot continue in a role where volunteering is detrimental to their own or other people's health and safety.
+Volunteers are actively encouraged from a wide cross-section of backgrounds and experiences to help ensure that volunteering projects are accessible to an increasingly diverse range of people. - 7.2 The JAS values and respects individuals by adapting projects and levels of support to provide equality of opportunity for active involvement within the scope of the organisation's needs and resources. - 7.3 All staff, volunteers, contractors and partner organisations are expected to actively support the JAS's commitment to diversity and equality. - 7.4 Acceptance of volunteer assistance for a particular role will be made on merit, the sole consideration being an individual's suitability to carry out the specified task(s) subject to the needs and restrictions of the location, along with their availability in line with the needs of the project.
+Adjustments will be considered for a volunteer with a disability or who faces additional challenges in contributing to our work. - 7.5 The JAS welcomes volunteers aged 18 and over. - 7.6 The JAS has no upper age limit for volunteers, recognising the contribution made by older volunteers in terms of valuable knowledge and experience. - 7.7 Volunteers cannot continue in a role where volunteering is detrimental to their own or other people's health and safety. - 7.8 The JAS will collect data to monitor progress towards a more diverse volunteer cohort